About Shiitake mushrooms (dried)

 What is the lysine-arginine ratio of Shiitake mushrooms (dried)?

-The lysine-arginine ratio of Shiitake mushrooms (dried) is 0.44.
-A ratio below 1 means arginine is more abundant.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Shiitake mushrooms (dried) is 0.44, calculated from 340.00mg lysine and 770.00mg arginine per 100g serving.
+A ratio below 1 means arginine is more abundant, which requires more careful intake management.

 Bravado Labs Advanced Lysine Immune Boost